leandroaps/createDirIfNotExists/README.md

 **Usage:**
 ```
 createDirIfNotExists('test');
+//creates the directory 'test', if it doesn't exist
 ```
-// creates the directory 'test', if it doesn't exist